 Invasive Plant Frequently Asked Questions

 An ecosystem is a delicate thing, and when new plants are introduced that aren’t supposed to be there, it quickly becomes a problem.
-The negative effects of invasive plants on a property in Greater Verona, WI include:
+The negative effects of invasive plants on a property in Madison, WI include:

-- Displacement of native plants and endangered species: Since invasive plants often don’t have the same predators or diseases as native species, they spread at massive rates and can overtake Greater Verona, WI’s intended ecosystem.
+- Displacement of native plants and endangered species: Since invasive plants often don’t have the same predators or diseases as native species, they spread at massive rates and can overtake Madison, WI’s intended ecosystem.

 - Disruption of local pollinators and animals: Native plants provide nutrients, shelter, and resources for the local wildlife.
 Invasive plants don’t necessarily do the same, and if they drive out those important local plants they can negatively impact the surrounding wildlife.